Notice of Pre-AIA or AIA Status

 terminal (Chong: [0393, 0613, 0620] sending the target QoS information to the session management function network element or a terminal device).

-9. The method according to claim 8, wherein sending, by the first device, the session management policy to the terminal comprises: sending, by the first device, the session management policy to the terminal through the session management unit (Chong: fig. 3-4 [0385-0393] - sending the target QoS information to the session management function network element or a terminal device).
+9. The method according to claim 8, wherein sending, by the first device, the session management policy to the terminal comprises: sending, by the first device, the session management policy to the terminal through a session management unit (Chong: fig. 3-4 [0385-0393] - sending the target QoS information to the session management function network element or a terminal device).

 10. The method according to claim 1, wherein sending, by the first device, the session management policy comprises: sending, by the first device, the session management policy to a target device, wherein the session management policy is a session management policy applied to the target device; and the target device comprises any one of the following: a session management unit, a data tunnel gateway, or a wireless access unit (Chong: [0190, 0640] - e.g., sending, by the policy control function network element, the at least one piece of first QoS description information to a session management function network element).